How to make boots smell better

 Method #4: Use Dryer Sheets

 Dryer sheets are also designed to absorb other smells.
-When you put dryer sheets in your boots, they can soak up the bad smells, leaving behind boots that smell like freshly folded laundry.
+They can soak up the offensive odors, leaving behind boots that smell like freshly folded laundry.

-You can use dryer sheets in your boots either by leaving them in the boots overnight or by simply wearing your boots with dryer sheets inside.
+You can use dryer sheets either by leaving them in the boots overnight or by simply wearing your boots with dryer sheets inside.
 Either way is completely fine.
 All that matters is that the sheets spend a good amount of time in your boots.

 Method #5: Use White Vinegar and Water